-Dale Zuchlewski, formerly of the Office of Strategic Planning in City Hall, is currently the Executive Director of the Homeless Alliance.
-During his tenure at City Hall, Dale managed 4 federally funded housing programs with 37 non-profits contract agencies.
-In addition, he has written, drafted and evaluated numerous grants designed to aid the homeless organization and the homeless population in Buffalo.
-He also served on the Buffalo Common Council for 8 years.
+Dale Zuchlewski has been the Executive Director since December of 2010.
+He was hired as the Operations Manager in September 2010 and is formerly of the Office of Strategic Planning in City Hall.
+During his tenure at City Hall, Dale managed 4 federally funded housing programs with 37 non-profit contract agencies.
+In addition, he has written, drafted, and evaluated numerous grants designed to aid the homeless organization and the homeless population in Buffalo.
+He also served on the Buffalo Common Council for 8 years representing the North District.

 HMIS Bas-Net Coordinator | firstname.lastname@example.org

 Rebecca Detlef received a Bachelor’s of Arts degree from Canisius College in May of 2010, majoring in Sociology.
 She also had a concentration in Child, Family, and Community Studies.

 Rebecca worked throughout college as well volunteered at various non profits throughout the community.
 She volunteered at Hope Refugees Services in Buffalo.
 Rebecca also taught religious education for her church for five years.
 She also volunteered at the St. Vincent de Paul and Response to Love soup kitchens, as well as helped many others in need.